 Trigonometry Formulas

-Trigonometry formulas are sets of different formulas involving trigonometric identities, used to solve problems based on the sides and angles of a right-angled triangle.
-These trigonometry formulas include trigonometric functions like sine, cosine, tangent, cosecant, secant, cotangent for given angles.
+These trigonometry formulas include trigonometric functions like sine, cosine, tangent, cosecant, secant, and cotangent for given angles.
 Let us learn these formulas involving Pythagorean identities, product identities, co-function identities (shifting angles), sum & difference identities, double angle identities, half-angle identities, etc. in detail in the following sections.

-List of Trigonometry Formulas
+List of All Formulas of Trigonometry

-Trigonometry formulas can be classified into different categories based on the trigonometry identities involved.
 Let us look at the below sets of different trigonometry formulas.

 - Trigonometric Ratio Table: Trigonometry values are depicted for standard angles in the trigonometry table.

-- Half, Double and Triple Identities: These trigonometry formulas include values of trig functions for half, double or triple angles.
+- Half, Double and Triple Identities: formulas used to find the values of trig functions for half, double or triple angles.

 - Sine Law and Cosine Law